-If a student has 3 or more unexcused absences or 3 tardies of 30 minutes or more, he/she is considered truant.
-SCUSD's truancy program includes a partnership with the District Attorney, Sacramento Police, Juvenile Probation, City of Sacramento, and several judges.
+If a student has 3 or more unexcused and/or unverified absences and/or 3 tardies of 30 minutes or more, he/she is considered truant.
+SCUSD's truancy program includes а partnership with the District Attorney, Sacramento Police, Juvenile Probation, City of Sacramento, and several judges.
 The process involves letters sent home, from the district central office, a school site ESP (Educational Support Plan) meeting and a district level SARB (Student Attendance Review Board) hearing.
 It is our goal to make sure every student has the opportunity to receive a quality education: therefore, we will do everything possible, prior to a hearing, to improve attendance.
 However, if attendance concerns continue the District is prepared to implement the SARB process to the fullest extent.

 Students arriving after the bell must stop by the office for a tardy slip before going to class.
-Students are considered truant if they are tardy in excess of 30 minutes for three or more days in the school year.
+Students are considered truant if they are tardy in excess of 30 minutes.